wuyichen24/software-engineering-abbreviations-acronyms/README.md

 - SLO: Service Level Objective

 ### (X)aaS
-- SaaS
+- SaaS: Software as a Service
-- FaaS
+- FaaS: Function as a Service
-- DaaS
+- DaaS: Data as a Service / Destop as a Service
-- DBaaS
+- DBaaS: Database as a Service
-- PaaS / aPaaS
+- PaaS: Platform as a Service
 - CaaS
 - IaaS